KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/prescribed_derivative_tests/README.md

 | 0.2  | 0.01   |

 - Constraints:
-    - The Y displacements at the sides and bottom are fixed.
+    - The Y displacements at the sides and bottom are fixed, meaning the column is restricted to react as a shear column.
 - Material:
     - The material is described using a linear elastic material with a GeoLinearElasticPlaneStrain2DLaw, a Young's modulus of 150000 kPa and a Poisson ratio of 0.3.

-No conditions or loads are applied.
+  - Loads:
+    - The prescribed derivatives (velocity, acceleration and dt_water_pressure) are applied to nodes 1, 2 and 3.

 ## Assertions